gzt/CholWishart/cran-comments.md

 ## Other notes

-This is a minor update of functions and documentation which does not alter the interface (and the version numbering is intended to indicate that the interface is stable now).
-As before, information about authorship is included in inst/AUTHORS.
+This is a minor update to the documentation and the associated web site of the package.